titoBouzout/dom-flair/readme.md

 // You now can use as <Box fancy_margin></Box>
 ```

 Sometimes the attributes you add get overwritten by something else.
-In that case you can assign to the attributes a higher priority by defining it as high priority instead.
+In that case you can assign to the attributes a higher priority by defining these as high priority instead.

 ```javascript
 style.define_attribute_high_priority('fancy_margin', 'margin:0 auto;')